DisneyAladdin/BINGO/README.md

  <img src="http://seoconsultant.sakura.ne.jp/shuto/data/fig/bingo-start.png" width="360px">

- The number just one before is shown in black color.<br>
+ The number just one before is shown with black color.<br>
  You can search number.
 Please enter the number to TextField and push "search" button.

  If the number has aready appeared, "ALREADY" appears.